There was not any lingering pain in my left thigh from yesterday’s run. So I followed my normal stretch routine.

 She had been battling brain tumors for several years.
 An update a few weeks ago communicated that the final round of treatments had proven ineffective.
 So today’s announcement is not a surprise.
 Still, it is quite sobering.

 I decided to run without music to pace me.
-I needed solitude and solace.
+I needed the solace that comes from quiet solitude.

 In recent years, an uncomfortable number of friends from high school and college have passed away.
 As a result, I am undeniably aware of my own mortality and, more importantly, of those that I love.

-I pondered the word “mortality” for a few miles while running.
+I pondered the word ‘mortality’ for a few miles while running.
 I have heard that word all of my life.
-Its meaning has shifted all throughout.
+Its meaning has continuously shifted.

-In my youth, mortality seemed an abstract theory.
-Even on the occasions when someone close to me passed on, the concept of scarcity of days still had no meaning.
+In my youth, mortality seemed so abstract.
+Even on the occasions when someone close to me passed on, ‘scarcity of days’ still had no meaning.
 Calendars had no end.

 There was a period where I raced time to advance, achieve, and acquire.
 At other times, with family and children, I marked time by events such as births and birthdays, school and sports, recitals and religious ceremonies, etc.

 Now time is more focused on doing.